kinbiko/dev-env/README.md

 This is the first shell script that should be run on a brand new debian installation.
 It:
 - Updates the repository and upgrades the current system.
-- Bash: ensures the version is heartbleed safe
+- Bash: ensures the version is shellshock safe
 - Installs a RDP/VNC server.
 - Creates a new user with a provided username, and establishes authentication against LDAP